 Due to the minimal cleaning required, vinyl has become a popular option with busy homeowners.
 Still wondering how to clean your white vinyl fence and what to use?
 Remember, you don't always need to buy a cleaning solution from the store, as you can probably use ingredients found at home.
-According to the Environmental Protection Agency (EPA), household bleach, when diluted in water, has been found to be just as effective as leading vinyl fence cleaners, even though this is not commonly known.
-All you need to do is dilute the bleach in some hot water and add a tablespoon of dish soap to cut through any grease, dirt deposits, mold, and bacteria.
-Wear gloves when handling such a mixture.
+A tablespoon of dish soap can be used to cut through any grease, dirt deposits, mold, and bacteria.
+Wear gloves when working with such a mixture.
 Oftentimes, the same car soap used to wash your vehicles can be used to wash your ranch style vinyl fence.

-Use these tips to keep your low maintenance fence looking great all year round!
+Use these tips to keep your low-maintenance fence looking great all year round!
 If you have any questions about vinyl fencing, how to keep your vinyl fence clean, or prevent mold on your vinyl fence, please give All American Fence Erectors, one of the top fence companies in the High Desert, a call today!